Is It PMS Or PMDD, What’s The Difference?

 To understand the real effects of PMS on my clients, I have been keeping a tally of the most common symptoms I see women suffering in my clinic.
-PMS isn’t just being about ‘moody’, it effects you in many ways.
+PMS isn’t just being about ‘moody’, it affects you in many ways.

-PMDD = PMS on Steroids
+PMDD = PMS On Steroids